chriskipp/sqlthemall/README.md

 Further command line options are:

--  ```-a/--autocommit``` opens the database in autocommit mode.
+-  ```-a/--autocommit``` Opens the database in autocommit mode.
 Using this option will slow down the import process but has the advantage to import the given JSON data even if the insertion of one or more subobjects into the database fails for some reason.
--  ```-n/--noimport``` only creates the tables of the database schema but skips the import of the provided data into the tables
+-  ```-n/--noimport``` Only creates the tables of the database schema but skips the import of the provided data into the tables
--  ```-q/--quiet``` will turn off the output of the command completely
+-  ```-q/--quiet``` Will turn off the output of the command completely
--  ```-v/--verbose``` will turn on verbose output that also sends a message for every column that already exists as well as every object imported into the database as a dict.
+-  ```-v/--verbose``` Will turn on verbose output that also sends a message for every column that already exists as well as every object imported into the database as a dict.
+-  ```-t/--root-table``` Defines the name of the root table to import the outermost objects in case the provided JSON is a array

 ## Usage Hints/Where to go from here?